Oak Ridge National Laboratory: Neutron science

-There are two neutron sources at ORNL; the High Flux Isotope Reactor (HFIR) and the Spallation Neutron Source.
+There are two neutron sources at ORNL; the High Flux Isotope Reactor (HFIR) and the Spallation Neutron Source (SNS).
 HFIR provides neutrons in a stable beam resulting from a constant nuclear reaction whereas SNS, a particle accelerator, produces pulses of neutrons.
 HFIR went critical in 1965 and has been used for materials research and as a major source of medical radioisotopes since.
 As of 2013, HFIR provides the world's highest constant neutron flux as a result of various upgrades.
-Berkelium-249, used to synthesize tennessine for the first time, was produced in the High Flux Isotope Reactor as part of an international effort.
-HFIR is likely to operate until approximately 2060 before the reactor vessel is considered unsafe for continued use.
+Berkelium-249, used to synthesize tennessine for the first time, was produced in the HFIR as part of an international effort.
+HFIR is likely to operate until approximately 2060 before the reactor pressure vessel is considered unsafe for continued use.

-The Spallation Neutron Source (SNS) is a particle accelerator that has the highest intensity neutron pulses of any man-made neutron source.
-SNS was made operational in 2006 and has since been upgraded to 1 megawatt with plans to continue up to 3 megawatts.
-High power neutron pulses permit clearer images of the targets meaning smaller samples can be analysed and accurate results require fewer pulses.
+The SNS has the highest intensity neutron pulses of any human-made neutron source.
+SNS was made operational in 2006 and has since been upgraded to 1 megawatt with plans to continue up to 3 MW.
+High-power neutron pulses permit clearer images of the targets, meaning smaller samples can be analyzed and accurate results require fewer pulses.

 Materials

-Oak Ridge National Laboratory conducts research into materials science in a range of areas.
-Between 2002 and 2008 ORNL partnered with Caterpillar Inc. (CAT) to form a new material for their diesel engines that can withstand large temperature fluctuations.
-The new steel, named CF8C Plus, is based on conventional CF8C stainless steel with added manganese and nitrogen; the result has better high–temperature properties and is easier to cast at a similar cost.
-In 2003 the partners received an R&D 100 award from R&D magazine and in 2009 received an award for "excellence in technology transfer" from the Federal Laboratory Consortium for the commercialisation of the steel.
+Between 2002 and 2008 ORNL partnered with Caterpillar Inc. to develop a new steel for their diesel engines that can withstand large temperature fluctuations.
+The new material, named CF8C Plus, is based on conventional CF8C stainless steel with added manganese and nitrogen; the result has better high–temperature properties and is easier to cast at a similar cost.
+In 2003 the partners received an R&D 100 award from R&D magazine and in 2009 received an award for "excellence in technology transfer" from the Federal Laboratory Consortium for the commercialization of the steel.

 There is a high-temperature materials lab at ORNL that permits researchers from universities, private companies and other government initiatives to use their facilities.
 As is the case for all designated user facilities, the resources of the High Temperature Materials Laboratory are available for free if the results are published; private research is permitted but requires payment.

 The Center for Nanophase Materials Sciences (CNMS) researches the behaviour and fabrication of nanomaterials.
 The center emphasises discovery of new materials and the understanding of underlying physical and chemical interactions that enable creation of nanomaterials.
 In 2012, CNMS produced a lithium-sulfide battery with a theoretical energy density three to five times greater than existing lithium ion batteries.